Charting nation's digital future

 The first involves a push to boost the capacity of digital infrastructure to accommodate innovation adoption and digital economy roadmaps, particularly data centres supporting cloud services.

-The National Telecom (NT) provides the Government Data Center and Cloud Service (GDCC), which serves cloud usage among state agencies.
+National Telecom (NT) services the Government Data Center and Cloud Service (GDCC), which offers cloud usage among state agencies.

 The second approach concerns efforts to empower digital business, which currently accounts for 17% of the country's GDP.
 The government wants to see it surge to 30% by 2030, Mr Chaiwut said.

-Lastly, the government wants to create a quality digital society by ramping up efforts to thwart cybercrime and online fraud that's growing alongside the digital economy.
+Lastly, the government wants to create a high-quality digital society by ramping up efforts to thwart cybercrime and online fraud, two unwelcome rising trends.

-The Industry Ministry plans to use the metaverse concept to train a new generation of Thai workers in virtual reality (VR) technology under its Creative Industry Village scheme.
-Metaverse refers to a non-physical world in which people can virtually interact with one another and the Industry Ministry wants to apply this digital technology economically.

-“Digital technology plays a key role in solving many challenges, including global warming and an ageing population,” said Nattapol Rangsitpol, director-general of the Department of Industrial Promotion, during a seminar on “Powering Digital Thailand 2022”.